Colorado Referrals 303-988-2645

-Referrals for Second Wind funded therapy must come from a school mental health staff or another qualified referral source (QRS) who is a mental health professional.
+Second Wind Fund (SWF) provides funded therapy for youth at risk for suicide who are unable to receive therapy without our help.
+Referrals for SWF funded therapy must come from a school mental health staff or another qualified referral source (QRS) who is a mental health professional.
 If you are a parent/guardian and are concerned about suicide risk, you will need your child or youth to be assessed first by a mental health professional, usually school counselors, social workers, or psychologists.
-More details are listed under Eligibility Requirements.

 Program Eligibility Requirements

 In order to be considered for a referral by Second Wind Fund, the child or youth must be:

 - 19-years-old or younger

 - Without insurance or underinsured and do not have the financial means to pay for therapy

 Due to federal regulations, we are unable to provide funding or financial assistance to youth who have Medicaid at this time.
 However, we are happy to help provide navigation assistance and a specific list of Medicaid providers who meet the youth's needs and who are a part of the Second Wind Fund network.

 How to Make a Referral

 After a mental health professional has assessed a child and deemed them at risk for suicide, please call Second Wind Fund's referral line at 303.988.2645.

 Once the referral is authorized, SWF will pay for up to 12 sessions of therapy with a licensed therapist in the SWF network.